 Table B-12-1 – Specifying metadata in Exchange Catalogues for individual Product Specifications

-Product Specifications should not clone and rename classes, attributes, and enumerations defined in the generic model, but instead extend the generic model as needed.
+If extending or restricting metadata, Product Specifications should not clone and rename classes, attributes, and enumerations defined in the generic model.
 This requirement helps keep product-specific and generic S-100 metadata harmonized as both S-100 and the Product Specifications evolve over successive versions.
-Cloning and renaming classes and attributes will result in different branches of metadata.
+Cloning and renaming classes and attributes will result in branching metadata models and schemas.
 The divergence of metadata branches will increase as both S-100 and Product Specifications evolve over successive versions.
 One consequence will be a need for implementations to have independent product-specific metadata processing modules.
 This situation would be undesirable for products that are processed by the same application (such as generic viewers, ECDIS, or ECS).

 A typical Product Specification Exchange Catalogue UML diagram is reproduced in Figure B-12-2 below.
-Compare to Figure B-12-1, noting the omission of attributes for vertical and sounding datum from dataset discovery metadata and restrictions of support file format and data format enumerations.
+Compare to Figure B-12-1, noting the omission of attributes not used in S-104 and restrictions of support file format and data format enumerations.

+A sample generic Exchange Catalogue file is available on the IHO schema server.